Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Introduction

 \section{Introduction}

-Many real-world systems consisting of interconnected entities can be represented as complex networks.
-The study of complex networks offers insights into latent relations between connected entities represented by nodes and has various practical applications, such as the discovery of drug targets, modeling of disease outbreaks, author profiling, modeling of transportation, and study of social dynamics \cite{benson2016higher,nowzari2016analysis,le2015novel}.
+Numerous real-world systems consisting of interconnected entities can be represented as complex networks.
+Analysis of such networks provides insights into the underlying patterns applicable in various practical scenarios, including the discovery of drug targets, modelling of disease outbreaks, author profiling, modelling of transportation and the study of social dynamics~\cite{benson2016higher}.

-Modern machine learning approaches applied to complex networks offer intriguing opportunities for the development of fast and accurate algorithms that can learn from the topology of a given network.
-Recently, approaches based on network embedding \citep{grover2016node2vec,jiline2011,zitnik2017predicting,perozzi2014deepwalk} became prevalent for many common tasks, such as node classification and edge prediction, as well as for unsupervised clustering.
-Embedding of a network is a representation of its nodes and edges in a vector space that maintains the topological properties of the network \cite{perozzi2014deepwalk}.
-Embeddings are useful, as vectors are suitable for use with conventional machine learning algorithms.
+Modern machine learning approaches applied to complex networks offer intriguing opportunities for developing fast and accurate algorithms that can learn based on the structural topology of a given network.
+Recently, approaches based on network node embedding \citep{grover2016node2vec,zitnik2017predicting,struc2vec} became prevalent for many common tasks, such as node classification, edge prediction and unsupervised node clustering (community detection).
+Node embedding refers to the process of learning node representations in a numeric vector format that captures the topological properties of network nodes~\cite{perozzi2014deepwalk}.
+Embeddings are useful, as vector {representations} are suitable for conventional machine learning algorithms capable of {addressing the tasks from classification and regression to clustering}.

-Deep neural networks \citep{Goodfellow-et-al-2016,lecun2015deep} belong to a class of machine learning algorithms in which multiple layers of neurons are stacked on top of each other and trained to predict target classes via backpropagation.
-Deep learning is widely used in image and text analysis \cite{krizhevsky2012imagenet} and has only recently been considered for network learning \citep{lecun2015deep,Wang:2016:SDN:2939672.2939753} for tasks such as network node classification, (i.e. assigning labels to nodes), and node clustering, where nodes are grouped into clusters according to their shared properties.

-In this work, we propose a new network embedding and node classification algorithm, named \emph{Deep Node Ranking (DNR)}, which combines efficient node ranking with non-linear approximation power of deep neural networks.
-The developed framework uses deep neural networks to obtain a network embedding directly from stationary node distributions produced by random walkers with restarts.
-The rationale for developing this approach is that it is currently impossible to analytically derive properties of complex networks, for example, node label distributions, that would relate with a network's topology.
-We solve this problem by using random walk-based network sampling.
+In this work, we propose a new network {node embedding} and classification algorithm named \emph{Deep Node Ranking (DNR)}, which combines efficient node ranking with the non-linear approximation power of deep neural networks.
+The developed framework uses deep neural networks to obtain {node} embeddings directly from \emph{stationary random walk distributions} produced by random walkers with a restart with respect to individual nodes of interest. {Compared to existing methods, DNR is, to our knowledge, one of the first \emph{neuro-symbolic} node representation learning algorithms, as it offers joint construction of low-dimensional latent representations via symbolic (inspectable) node features.}